mihdan/ajax-edit-comments/readme.txt

 = 5.0.29.0 =
 * Released 02 September 2013 by Ronald Huereca
 * Fixing SSL error when FORCE_SSL_ADMIN is set to true.
+See trac ticket: http://buddypress.trac.wordpress.org/ticket/4761

 = 5.0.28.0 =
 * Released 09 August 2013 by Ronald Huereca